Books & booklets

 Utah Division of Wildlife Resources Marketing Proposal

-Combined, these recommendations would have conservatively added two to three million dollars to the agency's bottom line each year while improving public engagement.
-Regrettably, the agency was uninterested.
+These recommendations would have conservatively added two to three million dollars to the agency's bottom line each year while improving public engagement.
+Regrettably, but unsurprisingly, the DWR leadership asked no questions, made no comments, expressed no interest, and failed to take any action.